paulmcheng/paulmcheng.github.io/_posts/3000-05-01-experience-software-interface-design.md

 #### Business results

-- Delivered solutions to provide flexible and easy to use exporting tools for reporting.
+- Solutions delivered to provide flexible and easy to use exporting tools for reporting.
+- This tool has became part of the standard checking process for every setup.